yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 If you're curious to see more, just go look!

-That's the build task, which is also run from another grunt task; `serve`.
+That's the build task, which is also run from another grunt task; `server`.
 Try that one out:

 ```bash
 $ grunt server